Josh Jung Player Props: Rangers vs. Reds

-The Texas Rangers and Josh Jung, who went 2-for-4 with two home runs and three RBI last time in action, battle Luke Weaver and the Cincinnati Reds at Great American Ball Park, Tuesday at 6:40 PM ET.
+On Wednesday, Josh Jung (.548 slugging percentage in past 10 games, including three home runs) and the Texas Rangers play the Cincinnati Reds, whose starting pitcher will be Graham Ashcraft.
+First pitch is at 12:35 PM ET.

-In his last appearance, he hit two homers in his most recent appearance (going 2-for-4) against the Reds.
+In his last game he had a one-hit performance (1-for-4) against the Reds.

 Josh Jung Game Info & Props vs. the Reds